Dhruv1127/WhackMoleMaster/replit.md

 ## Overview

-This is a full-stack web application featuring a Whack-a-Mole game built with React on the frontend and Express.js on the backend.
-The application uses modern web technologies including TypeScript, Tailwind CSS, and shadcn/ui components to create an interactive gaming experience.
+This project features a Whack-a-Mole game available in two versions:
+1. **Vanilla HTML/CSS/JS Version**: Pure web technologies (index.html, style.css, app.js) - ready to run in any browser
+2. **React Version**: Full-stack application with React frontend and Express.js backend

+The vanilla version maintains all original features while using only standard web technologies - no frameworks, no build tools, no dependencies.

 ## User Preferences